-Usage of the Component Diagram

-The Component diagram can be used to model logical or physical parts of a system including current and future state Components.
+Browser window context menu | Add Diagram... > UML Structural > Component Usage of the Component Diagram The Component diagram can be used to model logical or physical parts of a system including current and future state Components.
 Application Architectures often use a number of Component diagrams to describe the architecture of the applications and how they interact.
 The interaction between the applications can be shown using a combination of Ports and Provided or Required Interfaces that describe how the Components are wired together.
 Options for the Component Diagram Component diagrams can be drawn at a number of levels of formality, from simple diagrams that show the dependencies between Components to sophisticated diagrams using Ports, Interfaces and Information flows.

-There is a toolbox that contains a range of elements, relationships and Patterns for creating Component diagrams.
+The Component Toolbox pages contain a range of elements, relationships and Patterns for creating Component diagrams.
 The Component diagram (like any diagram) can be viewed as an element list that makes working with element properties easier.
 Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.